 Welcome to the finest Marine Aviation Logistics Squadron (MALS) in the Marine Corps.
 MALS-12 is located on Japan's main island of Honshu at Marine Corps Air Station Iwakuni.
 We are nestled adjacent to the Seto Inland Sea on the Kawashimo Delta which was formed from a gradual reclamation of land between the Imazu and Monzen rivers.
-I hope you and your family are excited
+I hope you and your family are excited about receiving orders to MALS-12 and I also hope you are excited about living in Japan.
+It is a great opportunity to see and experience a unique culture.
+The Japanese people are friendly, respectful, and all around good natured.
+Don't miss the opportunity to see cultural sites, experience one of the many festivals, or make a Japanese friend.
+Your tour is what you make of it and a positive attitude will ensure this is your best tour to date and one you will cherish for years to come.

 MALS-12 supports multiple permanently stationed and Unit Deployment Program organizational level squadrons.
 Our mission is to provide aggressive, safe, and effective aviation logistics support to Marine Aircraft Group 12 (MAG-12) in order to sustain optimum aircraft readiness, unit core competency, and the ability to rapidly deploy and employ in an expeditionary environment throughout the Pacific Command area of responsibility.
-The logistic support infrastructure that other MALS are accustomed to is all but non-existent in lwakuni.
+The logistic support infrastructure that other MALS are accustomed to is all but non-existent in Iwakuni.
 We are far removed from the major logistics hubs and routine military airlift channels.
 Additionally, MALS-12 contends with a 70 percent personnel turnover rate spread between Marines on the Unit Deployment Program and Marines and Sailors serving one, two and three year orders.
 Despite these challenges, MALS-12 provides unprecedented levels of supply, maintenance, avionics and ordnance support to MAG-12.

-I'm pleased to have you as part of our MALS-12 family and I look forward to sharing some great experiences together.
+I'm pleased to have you as part of our team at MALS-12 and I look forward to sharing some great experiences together.

-Semper Fidelis,
+Semper Fidelis.